ngockush/settings/README.md

 ## Install

-**Note:** The default table name is `settings`, if you need to change it please read the instruction bellow this general ones.
+**Note:** The default table name is `settings`, if you need to change it please carefully read the comments in the instruction below.

 For default setup, write in your terminal: